9 tips to go green in the coffee sector

 Reduce water waste and pollution

-Coffee farming and processing need lots of water.
+Coffee farming and processing need a lot of water.
 This can be a problem in areas where water is scarce.
 Wet coffee processing also needs large amounts of water.
 The water used for fermentation can become highly acidic and contain significant amounts of organic matter.

 For smallholders, the easiest way to dispose of this water is often by leaving it to leak into the soil.
 This can pollute surface and ground waters and in turn harm animals in the water and other animals and humans who drink it.